Australia Post Network Disruption

 Change your knot strategy: How you lace your boots can change how they fit.
-See our previous blog on lacing to improve your fit.
+See our previous blog on lacing to improve your fitness.

 Consider aftermarket insoles (a.k.a.
 Superfeet).
 Insoles come in models that can enhance comfort, support or fit—or all three.

-Gone are the days when backpacking/ hiking consisted of strapping on a huge external frame and lumbering through the sticks or up a mountain in the back blocks with an aching body.
-Trends in backpacks these days err towards minimalism and thoughtful, ergonomic design with the use of the latest and greatest in materials and space age polymers/ carbon ect ect.
+Gone are the days when backpacking and hiking consisted of strapping on a huge external frame and lumbering through the sticks or up to a mountain in the back blocks with an aching body.
+Trends in backpacks these days err towards minimalism and thoughtful, ergonomic design with the use of the latest and greatest in materials and space-age polymers/carbon etc.

-Wilderness Equipment (WE) takes the approach simplicity, function and reliability are the priority.
+Wilderness Equipment (WE) approach consists of simplicity, functionality, and reliability.
 The constant problem with ‘design’ is that there will always be a better way.
 Since the beginning, WE have worked to improve the durability and function of all of their products whilst also reducing weight.
-Under demanding use in the outdoor education sector their packs and tents are uncomplicated in their operation, totally reliable during programs and, in the event of mishap, ‘field repairable’ without the need for special skills or training.
-The thing is, the harsh reality is WE also expect them to significantly out-perform other brands, something you can’t do by being just the same.
-Today WE are confident that all popular, current WE products can hold their place in the range, unchanged, for years to come.
+Under demanding use in the outdoor education sector their packs and tents are uncomplicated in their operation, totally reliable during programs and, in the event of a mishap, ‘field repairable’ without the need for special skills or training.
+The harsh reality is that WE also expect them to significantly out-perform other brands, something you can’t do by being just the same.
+Today, WE are confident that all popular, current WE products can hold their place in the range, unchanged, for years to come.

-Crossfire is a proud partner with WE with both sharing the same demand for excellence and providing a non nonsense equipment without compromise
+Crossfire is a proud partner with WE with both sharing the same demand for excellence and providing non-sense equipment without compromise

 Duty belt discomfort is a common complaint and a significant health and safety issue for uniformed police personnel.
 Pain in the low back, hip and pelvis can be caused by pressure exerted by the edges of the duty belt, holster shank and other equipment attached to the belt.
 Further compounding the problem is the length of time officers are required to perform their job behind the wheel of the patrol car.